Companies importing food products regulated by the FDA, already see changes to the entry process.

 Take actions: discontinue use of foreign supplier, change verification activities, based on reevaluation if results of verification activity do not provide adequate assurance that hazards requiring a control in the food were significantly minimized or prevented.

-Before food is imported or offered for import, if there is no U.S. owner or consignee, the U.S. Agent or representative becomes the importer.
+Please note that in case there is no U.S. owner or consignee, the U.S. Agent or representative becomes the importer for the purpose of FSVP.
+However, an approval would be required.

-ITB HOLDINGS LLC assists companies in the United States, Canada, Mexico, Brazil, Australia, India, China, Japan, South Korea, Russia, Portugal, Spain, Italy, France, Belgium, Netherlands, Switzerland, Germany, Sweden, United Kingdom, and Ireland that are exporting or importing food products.
+ITB HOLDINGS LLC assists companies in the United States, Canada, Mexico, Brazil, Australia, India, China, Japan, South Korea, Russia, Portugal, Spain, Italy, France, Belgium, Netherlands, Switzerland, Germany, Sweden, United Kingdom, and Ireland, among many other countries.